HSAFoundation/HSA-Runtime-AMD/README.md

 #### Target Platform

 This release is intended for use with any hardware configuration that contains a Kaveri APU.
 The motherboards must support the FM2+ socket, run latest BIOS version and have the IOMMU enabled in the BIOS.
 The following is a reference hardware configuration that was used for testing purposes:

 * APU: AMD A10-7850K APU
 * Motherboard: ASUS A88X-PRO motherboard (ATX form factor)
 * OS: Ubuntu 14.04
 * No discrete GPU present in the system

+Refer to the https://github.com/HSAFoundation/HSA-docs/wiki/HSA-Platforms-&-Installation wiki page for additional information on platform support.